triton-inference-server/server/docs/protocol/extension_generate.md

 Both URLs expect the same request JSON object, and generate the same response.
 However, there are some differences in the format used to return each:
-* `generate` returns exactly 1 response JSON object with a `Content-Type` of `application/json`
+* `/generate` returns exactly 1 response JSON object with a `Content-Type` of `application/json`
-* `generate_stream` may return multiple responses based on the inference results.
+* `/generate_stream` may return multiple responses based on the inference results.
 Successful responses will be sent as [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events) (SSE), where each response will be a "data" chunk in the HTTP